FOCA has member associations in about 60 municipalities served by a Conservation Authority.

-Ontario’s 36 Conservation Authorities work in many different partnerships and collaborations with a variety of provincial ministries including MNRF, Ministry of the Environment and Climate Change, Ontario Ministry of Agriculture, Food and Rural Affairs, Ministry of Education and the Ministry of Municipal Affairs.
+Ontario’s 36 Conservation Authorities (CA’s) work in many different partnerships and collaborations with a variety of provincial ministries including the Ministry of Natural Resources and Forestry (MNRF); Ministry of Environment, Conservation and Parks (MECP; formerly the Ministry of the Environment and Climate Change); Ministry of Agriculture, Food and Rural Affairs; Ministry of Education; and the Ministry of Municipal Affairs.

 Conservation Authorities Contribute to Provincial Priorities

 Conservation Authority programs contribute to a wide variety of provincial priorities including: climate change adaptation and mitigation, Great Lakes, sustainable growth, flood and other hazards warning and protection, protection and restoration of natural heritage (biodiversity), outdoor recreation, health and tourism, outdoor and other environmental education curriculum, water quality and quantity, environmental monitoring, reporting and the ‘green’ economy (jobs and programs).